 What makes this free ebook work visually is its clear design theme, which you can see on every single page.
 Both the text and graphics come in blue and gray.
 Translucent blue circles and a background pattern of gray zigzag lines highlight titles and images.

-It also uses different visualization styles to present freelancing-related statistics.
+It also uses different visualization styles and graphs to present freelancing-related statistics.

 And, of course, the ebook offers practical help, answering questions like “should I get VAT-registered?”.
 It also offers tips on workflow management, client relationships, how to charge for services, increase revenue, and build an online profile, among other topics.